agamm/unbug/README.md

 ### Background

 I'm the creator of [Unzip.dev](https://unzip.dev) a developer trends newsletter (3,500+ subs).
-A few months ago I thought about jumping the LMM hype train and creating some DevTool in the space.
+A few months ago I thought about jumping the LMM hype train.
+Creating a DevTool in the space sounded interesting.
 At the time there wasn't a single GitHub marketplace app that tackled bug detection (at least not using LLMs).
 So I decided to build it.

 As time passed I started seeing Co-Pilot suggesting they would also get into the CI space and then saw others joining the marketplace.
-So I decided to give my code for free.
-Also, there is no reason to create a product that doesn't give 10x value.
-I believe this still has value, but not 10x like initially  thought.
+So I decided to give my code for free, no reason for you to pay for a thin wrapper on top OpenAI ;)

 _May the force be with you, and find all your pesky bugs :pray:_